 FAQ

-Freezer: Wrap individually and freeze for up to 2 months.
+Yes, you can wrap individually and freeze for up to two months.
 Thaw at room temperature when you’re ready to enjoy them.

 Check out more sweet treats!